Dark-eyed junco: Postglacial theory and diversification

-On a tree branch in the middle of the winter.

 Dark-eyed juncos have been widely investigated as a model for rapid speciation.
 This is due to exceptionally high phenotypic diversity, as seen in the large number of color patterns, over what seems to be a very short amount of time.
 Current estimates of dark-eyed junco (J. hyemalis) evolution place diversification from yellow-eyed juncos (J. phaeonotus) at 18,000 years ago, based on mtDNA.
 One theory for the cause of this expansion is postglacial theory.
 This theory claims ancestral junco populations expanded further north across North America as glaciers melted.
 Receding glaciers would open up many novel habitats, with new selective pressures.
 Under those conditions, natural selection can impact populations very strongly, since there are many open niches.
 Thus, even short periods of isolation can cause populations to diverge.
 Postglacial theory is supported by yellow-eyed and dark-eyed juncos sharing a dominant haplotype in their mitochondrial DNA, which indicates a recent burst in population.
 Yellow-eyed juncos are relatively reproductively isolated.
 Thus, a trait is more likely to be found in both species because of ancestry than gene flow, since the likelihood of interbreeding occurring often enough for the trait to be so common is much less likely than it being inherited from a single ancestral event.
 The range of red-backed (J. h. dorsalis) and grey-headed juncos (J. h. caniceps) in the south of North America also provides evidence, as the two seem to represent successive steps in developing dark-eyed forms.
 The red-backed junco is very similar to the yellow-eyed junco in appearance.
 It also has the most southern range of the dark-eyed junco species.
 Under postglacial theory, this population would be older than the others, since populations expanded northwards.
 The gray-headed junco, which is found further north, has the same lighter beak as the rest of the junco complex.
 Together, they show the number of dark-eyed junco-like traits increasing as they move north.
 If the postglacial theory applies, northern junco subspecies would have diversified later.
 This makes their wide range of coloration more notable, since it would have to arise even faster.